-Willie put away another double shot as he watched Carolyn throw herself at crazy Mohawk guy, pulling him around the floor by the chains on his leather jacket.
+Willie worked on another double shot as he watched Carolyn throw herself at crazy Mohawk guy, pulling him around the dance floor by the chains on his leather jacket.

 "At least I'm not sendin' you away empty handed," Jason said, grinning.
 "Liz has $500 to help you get on your way; it's back at the house."